djotaku/2020-Tech-Conference-Notes/AnsibleFest.md

 Q: A bunch of orgs did it independently.
 How do you bring it all together?
 A: Part is the answer to the previous question.
 And part of it is having community standards/governance.Eg: syntax, how to group playbooks, etc

+## Continuous Testing with Molecule, Ansible, and Github Actions

+The earlier you catch defects, the cheaper they are to fix!

+Uses a container for testing

+Molecule originally built to test Ansible roles, but you can use it to test playbooks.

+You can also use it to verify the yaml.

+Molecule can also make sure the playbook maintains idempotency

+To use as part of Github actions as easy as setting up Python to pip install molecule, yamllint, and ansible-lint.

+## Blue Cross Blue Shield of North Carolina: Deliver and Deploy Infrastructure Fast with Automation

+Thanks to automation - finished 9 weeks ahead of schedule, saving $850k

+Important to communicate value of automation to teams.

+## Red Hat Ansible Automatino Platform "NOW"

+Automation is no longer a "nice to have" - it's now the industry standard.

+(a big demo)